Will using the wrong coolant cause engine damage?

 In Australia, there are two types of coolant - A and B.

-Type A: includes anti-freeze/anti-boil substances to raise the boiling point and lower the freezing point.
+: includes anti-freeze/anti-boil substances to raise the boiling point and lower the freezing point.
 Type A will usually have a Glycol base.
 The anti-freeze/anti-boil won’t break down over time but the inhibitors do, which is why the coolant needs to be replaced periodically.

-Type B: only contain corrosive inhibitors.
+: only contain corrosive inhibitors.
 There are different inhibitors in the various type B coolants and they are not necessarily compatible with one another.

 Inhibitors provide a layer of protection for the metal or alloy engine components.
 When these break down, it raises the likelihood of engine corrosion.
 The lifespan of coolant is determined by the exhaustion of the inhibitors included within it.